Melodrama World Tour: Israel controversy

 American Orthodox Rabbi and author Shmuley Boteach's organization "The World Values Network" placed a full-page advertisement in the Washington Post, with the headline "Lorde and New Zealand ignore Syria to attack Israel", and called her a "bigot", saying that there was what they called a double standard in that she would at the same time be touring Russia, despite Putin's support for the Syrian regime and its killings in Syria.
 The criticism was one of several angry denunciations from well-known Israelis and Jewish leaders of her cancellation, and the Zionist Federation of New Zealand and the Jewish Council of New Zealand were also critical of her, though the ad itself was met with a distancing by the Jewish Council.
 In response to Boteach's poster, one hundred actors, writers, directors, and musicians including Roger Waters, John Cusack, Angela Davis, Mark Ruffalo, and Viggo Mortensen published a joint letter in The Guardian defending Lorde's stand.
 On 31 January 2018, three Israeli teenagers sued the activists who wrote the open letter for "emotional damage" resulting from the concert's cancellation.
 An Israeli court ruled the two activists had to pay $18,000 in damages, however the judgement was not automatically enforceable under New Zealand law.
 The activists responded to the ruling by saying they had no intention to pay the fine, instead opening a crowdfunding campaign to support the Gaza Mental Health Foundation.

 Lorde was scheduled to perform in Miami and Tampa Bay in April 2018.
-Based on anti-Boycott, Divestment and Sanctions legislation in Florida which bars companies that receive state funds from doing business over $1 million with organizations associated with the campaign, Member of the Florida House of Representatives Randy Fine called for the cancellation of Lorde's April 2018 concerts in Florida saying that, "When Lorde joined the boycott in December, she and her companies became subject to that statute.
-The taxpayers of Miami and Tampa should not have to facilitate bigotry and anti-Semitism, and I look forward to the Miami Sports and Exhibition Authority and the Tampa Sports Authority complying with the law and canceling these concerts".
+Based on anti-Boycott, Divestment and Sanctions legislation in Florida which bars companies that receive state funds from doing business over $1 million with organizations associated with the campaign, Member of the Florida House of Representatives Randy Fine called for the cancellation of Lorde's April 2018 concerts in Florida saying that Lorde's cancellation in Israel made her subject to the law and as such she shouldn't be able to perform.
 Lorde performed as scheduled.